New DNA Nanotechnology Particle Testing Technique Developed

 The original research for the study took place in the laboratories of Robert Langer and Daniel Anderson.
 Mr. Langer is a professor at the David H. Koch Institute at MIT while Mr. Anderson is a Samuel A. Goldsmith Professor of Applied Biology also at MIT.

-The National Institutes of Health supported the research which was reported early 2017 in the Journal Proceedings of the National Academy of Sciences.
+The National Institutes of Health supported the research which was reported in early 2017 in the Journal Proceedings of the National Academy of Sciences.
 The research is also accessible online.
 Aside from Dahlman, Langer, and Anderson, other authors of the research include;

 - Kevin Kauffman (MIT)